juju/docs/src/en/tutorial-k8s-static-pv.md

 taken.
 The two storage classes are 'k8s-model-juju-operator-storage' and 'k8s-model-juju-unit-storage' .

-Naturally, then, during the creation process of a storage pool the storage class is referenced.
+Naturally, then, during the creation of a storage pool for static volumes the storage class is needed.
 However, Juju will automatically prepend the name of the current model (or that of the model specified via `-m`) to the referenced storage class name when it informs the cluster.
-Omit, therefore, the model name portion of the storage class when creating the pool.
+Omit, therefore, the model name portion of the storage class when creating such a pool.

 The storage pool name for operator storage *must* be called 'operator-storage' while the pool name for charm storage is arbitrary.
 Here, our charm *does* have